Thought I’d share this kitchen pantry as I was so pleased that my partner was able to accomplish it.

 How we used the STUVA for our kitchen pantry

 We had moved into a new apartment and the kitchen pantry was not user-friendly.
 There were no pull out shelves though it was deep.
 After scrambling over kitchen items and things falling over in order to reach the back, we had to find another way.
 The STUVA was the solution to it.

-We used 5 GRUNDLIG wire shelves to create a user-friendly pantry so I could see what was in my pantry and separate the shelves by sweet/ savory/ carbs/ party items/ water etc. Every time I pulled out a shelf I could actually see what was left.
+We used 5 GRUNDLIG wire shelves to create a user-friendly pantry so I could see what was in my pantry and separate the shelves by sweet/ savory/ carbs/ party items/ water etc. I can actually see what is left every time I pulled out a shelf.

 It took two days to create our kitchen pantry.
 The first day we decided to buy the two frames and leave one shelf without doors.
-We found that it was better to buy the medium and short frame instead of the tall wardrobe length.
+That’s when we found that it was better to buy the medium and short frame instead of the tall wardrobe length.

 We also didn’t find the solid shelves useful as they were immovable – so we decided to use the wired ones instead as they could be taken out.

 Related: STUVA kitchen pantry using the tall wardrobe cabinets.
 See more.